Help! Stiff, Brittle Hair That Feels Like Straw. Could It Be Protein Overload?

 Shea butter

-Avoid products with added protein (or keep it very minimal while your hair recovers).
+🚫 Avoid products with added protein (or keep it very minimal) while your hair is recovering.

 Step 3: Add Extra Hydration and Protect Your Hair

-Once your hair is clean and rehydrated, the final step is to lock in moisture and protect it from further dryness and breakage.
+Once your hair is rehydrated, the final step is locking that moisture in and protecting dry and damaged hair from breakage.

-Even after conditioning, your hair may still need extra support to restore softness, shine, and manageability.
-Adding lightweight hydration helps seal in moisture and keeps your hair smooth throughout the day.
+Even after conditioning, your hair may still need extra support to stay soft, smooth, and manageable throughout the day.

 Look for ingredients like: